 - Foods with peel or skin may burst or explode during, or even after, heating.
 Never cook eggs in their shells or reheat hard-boiled eggs.
 Never cook shellfish or crustaceans.
 Always prick the yolk when baking or poaching eggs.
 The skin of foods that have a peel or skin, such as apples, tomatoes, potatoes and sausages, may burst.
 Before heating, prick the peel or skin. - Heat is not distributed evenly through baby food.
 Never heat baby food in closed containers.
 Always remove the lid or teat.
 Stir or shake well after the food has been heated.
 Check the temperature of the food before it is given to the child. - Heated food gives off heat.
 The ovenware may become hot.
-Always use oven gloves to remove ovenware or accessories from the cooking compartment.

-Airtight packaging may burst when food is heated.
+Always use oven gloves to remove ovenware or accessories from the cooking compartment. - Airtight packaging may burst when food is heated.
 Always observe the instructions on the packaging.
-Always use oven gloves to remove dishes from the cooking compartment.
+Always use oven gloves to remove dishes from the cooking compartment. - The accessible parts become very hot when in operation.
+Never touch hot parts.
+Keep children at a safe distance.